 |---|---|---|---|---|

-| Atlassian Forge | Atlassian | App runtime, SQL database, storage | Per customer's Atlassian data residency | Aggregated scores, app config |
+| Atlassian Forge | Atlassian | App runtime, SQL database, storage, Forge AI (Advanced edition's semantic duplicate detection) | Per customer's Atlassian data residency | Scores, page titles, app config |

 Every permission explained